hidergo/BoardPilot/README.md

 This program runs an external, more lightweight binary called [BoardPilotService](https://github.com/hidergo/BoardPilotService).
 The service uses [hidapi](https://github.com/osmakari/hidapi) to read and write custom data to the device.
 BoardPilot communicates with BoardPilotService with local TCP socket.

+:warning:**NOTE** On linux, if you don't want to run this program as super user, your user must be in `dialout` group (`uucp` group on Arch based distros).
+Without this this group the program cannot connect to the device.

 ## Development environment setup

 1. Install tauri toolchain according to the documentation here: [Link](https://tauri.app/v1/guides/getting-started/prerequisites)